doubleedesign/doublee-base-plugin/README.md

 ## General intentions and advice

-I use this with my own theme starterkits, and client-specific custom plugins, and other plugins I have developed (such as my Breadcrumbs and Events plugins) to create custom sites with clear separation of concerns as much as is practical.
+I use this with my own theme starterkits, and client-specific custom plugins, and other plugins I have developed to create custom sites with clear separation of concerns as much as is practical.
 As a  guide:
 - Code related to front-end design and content display belongs in the theme
 - Custom functionality, custom post types, custom taxonomies, modifications to WordPress functionality (including the admin UI), site-specific data structures and management belong in plugins.